plepe/ogd-wikimedia-osm-checker/Dataset.md

     ]
   }

-  // list of tag=value pairs which should be added to the OSM entry
+  // [optional] list of tag=value pairs which should be added to the OSM entry
   // - ob is an instance of class Examinee
   // - [optional] osmItem is a result from overpass with: osmItem.type, osmItem.id, osmItem.tags, ...
   osmCompileTags (ob, osmItem) {